Hyundai EV battery recall: 82,000 electric vehicles at fire risk

 - Some Elec City buses

-As Reuters notes, the recall is the first mass battery cell replacement conducted by a major electric vehicle maker.
+As Reuters notes, the recall is the first mass battery-cell replacement conducted by a major electric-vehicle maker.
 While the recall is straightforward, who’s to blame for the faulty batteries is not.
 That’s because while Hyundai makes the vehicles, LG Energy Solution provided the batteries.
 In a statement, LG Energy Solution said the company’s battery cell shouldn’t be seen as the direct cause of the fire risk.
-Rather, LG Energy says Hyundai misapplied its suggestions related to fast battery charging management.
+Rather, LG Energy Solution says Hyundai misapplied its suggestions related to fast battery charging management.

 South Korea’s transport ministry, on the other hand, suggested defects were found in some LG Energy Solution battery cells.
 Hyundai has not commented on who’s to blame.
 The recall is expected to cost $900 million, with costs being split between Hyundai and LG Energy Solution.